Content warning, highlight the hidden text between the lines:

 Nothing.

 But something clicked.
 She thought back to the first time watching tape with Sabrina.
-Was she looking for the obvious answer and not the correct one?
-After all, Alicia didn't need to knock Black Violet out for ten seconds - just keep her down.
-Alicia looked at the papercut again.
+Was she focusing on the obvious answer instead of the correct one?
+Alicia didn't need to knock Black Violet out for ten seconds--just keep her down.
+She looked at the paper cut on her finger.
 Maybe she just needed to hit the right spot.

 The seeds of a plan started to come together.
 Sabrina would be proud: one of her lessons about ring awareness finally stuck.
 The Hard Times graduate tidied up and headed for the parking lot.
 The match took place in four days.
 Tomorrow after work, she'd swing by Things 'n More to pick up some supplies for an arts and crafts project.
 Alicia was feeling inspired.